 Remember, in the long run, decluttering and organizing now, will save you time and money in the future.

-As I’m going through my house this month, my goal is to use things I already own, to store the items I need to store.
-After all, I’m trying to purge the house, so I don’t want any new containers!
+As I'm going through my house this month, my goal is to use things I already own, to store the items I need to store.
+After all, I'm trying to declutter the house, so I don't want any new containers!
 In my mind, using what I have already is what makes my living more simple and frugal.

-Here are some ideas to help inspire you to be frugal and creative with your organizing projects:
+Here are some frugal and creative organizing ideas to help inspire you to be frugal and creative with your organizing projects:

-• Keep a bag or a box somewhere in your house and anytime you find something you’re not sure if you need to keep or not, throw it into the bag/box.
+Keep a bag or a box somewhere in your house and anytime you find something you're not sure if you need to keep or not, throw it into the bag/box.
 When the bag/box gets full it goes to a second hand store!

-• Empty shoe boxes can hold a lot of different items
+Empty shoe boxes can hold a lot of different items.

-• Cereal boxes make great magazine holders once they’re empty
+Cereal boxes make great magazine holders once they're empty